Managing key multicasting through orthogonal systems: The proposed protocol

-It should be remarked that, if we restrict ourselves to work in a subring of the base field that admits an algorithm to compute $GCD$s, then $s$ divides the GCD of the coordinates of $c$.
-Observe, for instance, that in the Example $s=GCD(0,-16,40)$ and after the first rekeying $s=GCD(-3,-6,27)$.
-Thus this situation should be avoided for a security issue.
+\begin{remark} It should be remarked that, if we restrict ourselves to work in a subring of the base field that admits an algorithm to compute $GCD$s, then $s$ divides the GCD of the coordinates of $\mathbf{c} $.
+Observe, for instance, that in the example above $s$ divides $GCD(0,-16,40)$ and after the first rekeying $s=GCD(3,-18,33)$.
+Thus this situation should be avoided for a security issue, so finite fields rather than the ring of integers should be used. \end{remark}

+\begin{remark} To add additional security and prevent any sort of statistical or brute force attacks, it is anyway advisable to perform periodic key refreshments, as is commonly done for other protocols. \end{remark}